Grow Light Options for Indoor and Vertical Farming

 3. LED Grow Lights: While the beginnings of LED technology first emerged in the early 1900s, the red and blue LEDs perfect for indoor farming began being used just prior to the 2000s.

 LED grow lights are the most energy efficient among all three basic types of grow lights.
 These sources can be placed farther from plants while still producing enough light without consuming much energy.
-CFLs are almost 50 percent less efficient than LED grow lights.
+CFLs are almost 50% less efficient than LED grow lights.
 The heat production by LED grow lights is near zero.
 Most importantly, LED performs best to create a perfect indoor environment to create almost any kind of food.

 Best Fits Based on Farming or Farmer Type